seamplex/feenox/README4hackers.md

 # How

-Feenox is a computational tool designed to be run on Unix servers as a part of a [cloud-first](https://seamplex.com/feenox/doc/sds.html#cloud-first) workflow, optionally [involving MPI communication among different servers](https://seamplex.com/feenox/doc/sds.html#sec:scalability) to hande arbitrarily-large problems:
+Feenox is a computational tool designed to be run on Unix servers as a part of a [cloud-first](https://seamplex.com/feenox/doc/sds.html#cloud-first) workflow, optionally [involving MPI communication among different servers](https://seamplex.com/feenox/doc/sds.html#sec:scalability) to handle arbitrarily-large problems:

 :::::: {.only-in-format .html }
 ```{=html}